hansinahuja/Reddit-Flair-Predictor/README.md

 ### How to use the API
 There exists an endpoint for automated testing.
 You can send an automated POST request with a .txt file which contains a link of a r/india post in every line.
 Response of the request will be a json file in which key is the link to the post and value should be predicted flair.

-**NOTE:** Heroku throws a timeout limit for POST requests, so the query can only handle upto 150 queries in one POST request.
-To handle larger queries, see the code second code snippet below.
+**NOTE:** Heroku throws a timeout error for long POST requests, so the API can only handle a limited number of queries in one request.
+To handle larger queries, see the second code snippet below.

 ```python
 import requests